Stay connected with the heart of our work

 - Drum Fast Fit & Performance Family Fun Day

-We’re delighted to announce that Drum Fast Fit & Performance will be hosting a Family Fun Day to kindly raise funds for us on Saturday 18th April, starting at 10:00AM on 1st Avenue, Drum Industrial Estate.
+Drum Fast Fit & Performance are delighted to host a Family Fun Day to raise funds for us on Saturday 18th April at 10:00 AM on 1st Avenue, Drum Industrial Estate.

 - Give In Lent, 18 Feb – 2 April